-This policy will be reviewed annually by Lucie d'Heudieres - Designated Teacher (looked-after and previously looked-after children) and Janet Muir (HT).
+This policy will be reviewed annually by Lucie d'Heudieres - Designated Teacher (child in care and previously child in care) and Janet Muir (HT).
 At every review, it will be approved by the full governing board.

 7. Links with other policies